Physics of the Impossible: Types of impossibilities

 Each chapter is named by a possible, or improbable, technology of the future.
 After a look at the development of today's technology, there is discussion as to how this advanced technology might become a reality.
-Chapters become somewhat more general towards the end of the book.
+Chapters become somewhat more general toward the end of the book.
 Some of our present day technologies are explained, and then extrapolated into futuristic applications.
 In the future, current technologies are still recognizable, but in a slightly altered form.
 For example, when discussing force fields of the future, Dr. Kaku writes about cutting edge laser technology, and newly developed plasma windows.
 These are two of several technologies, which he sees as required for creating a force field.
 To create a force field these would be combined in a slightly altered form, such as more precise or more powerful.
 Furthermore, this discussion on force fields, as well as on the pantheon of highly advanced technologies, remains as true to the original concepts (as in how the public generally imagines advanced technologies) as possible, while remaining practical.
 Kaku concludes his book with a short epilogue detailing the newest frontiers in physics and how there is still much more to be learned about physics and our universe.

-Kaku writes that since scientists understand the basic laws of physics today they are able to perceive or imagine a basic outline of future technologies that might work.
-Kaku writes: "Physicists today understand the basic laws [of physics] extending over a staggering forty three orders of magnitude, from the interior of the proton out to the expanding universe."
+Kaku writes that since scientists understand the basic laws of physics today they can imagine a basic outline of future technologies that might work: "Physicists today understand the basic laws [of physics] extending over a staggering forty three orders of magnitude, from the interior of the proton out to the expanding universe."
 He goes on to say that physicists can discern between future technologies that are merely improbable and those technologies that are truly impossible.
 He uses a system of Class I, Class II, and Class III to classify these science-fictional future technologies that are believed to be impossible today.